Kowsar Hospital, Department of Gynecology and Obstetrics, Shiraz University of Medical Sciences, Shiraz, Iran.

 Nursing Research Center, Kerman University of Medical Sciences, Kerman, Iran.

 Department of Community Health and Psychiatric Nursing, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran.

 Department of Educational Psychology, Ferdowsi University of Mashhad, Iran.

-Objective: There is few psychometric study addressed to sensitivity and specificity of Persian version of the Edinburgh Postnatal Depression Scale (EPDS).
-Therefore, there is need to future studies to identify best cut-off point for EPDS score.
-The present study aimed to assess the validity of the EPDS among Iranian mothers.
+Background: There are few psychometric studies addressing sensitivity and specificity of the Persian version of the Edinburgh Postnatal Depression Scale (EPDS).
+Therefore, there is a need for future studies to identify the best cut-off point for EPDS score.
+The present study is aimed at assessing the validity of the EPDS among Iranian mothers.

-Material and methods: The study is a secondary analysis on a descriptive correlational design to evaluate the sensitivity and the specificity of the Persian version of EPDS.
-The study conducted in Mashhad, Iran among 200 postpartum women attending for routine post-natal at six health service centers selected through stratified sampling method, and mothers filled EPDS tool.
+Materials and Methods: The study is a secondary analysis on a descriptive correlational design to evaluate the sensitivity and the specificity of the Persian version of EPDS.
+The study was conducted in Mashhad, Iran, among 200 postpartum women attending routine post-natal care at six health service centers selected through stratified sampling method, and mothers completed the EPDS tool.
 Statistical analyses were performed using SPSS software version 16.0.
-The sensitivity and specificity of the EPDS assessed according to the gold standard DSM-IV criteria for depression with Receiver operating characteristic (ROC) curves using MedCalc statistical software (version 13.0).
+The sensitivity and specificity of the EPDS were assessed against the DSM-IV criteria for depression with Receiver operating characteristic (ROC) curves using MedCalc statistical software (version 13.0).